Middle School – Wizard Level II – Class 2

-In this session, students explore how databases are made up of tables.
+In this lesson, students explore how databases are made up of tables.
 SQL statements are used to access information in a database.
 Students read data from a database and insert new data into a table and check for correctness.

 - 2. Let’s Create DataUtilize the Python module SQLite3 to create a new database.

-In this session, students create a new database from scratch using SQLite and Python.
+In this lesson, students create a new database from scratch using SQLite and Python.
 Students create tables and store data for grocery store items.
 Multiple items are stored at a time and the output is formatted.

 - 3. Let’s Filter DataFilter data from a database to show only what you need.

-In this session, students use the shopping cart database from the previous lesson to filter and sort data for different reporting needs.
+In this lesson, students use the shopping cart database from the previous lesson to filter and sort data for different reporting needs.
 Students learn how to avoid repeating data in their queries and how to create simple database reports using relational operators.

 - 4. Let’s Change DataExtend your database functionality by updating data.

-In this session, students create an engaging “to-do list” web application.
+In this lesson, students create an engaging “to-do list” web application.
 Python and SQLite are used to create a new database and tables.
 Data in the list is changed using primary keys and auto incrementing as students complete and add tasks to the “to-do list”.

 - 5. C.R.U.D.
 TalesUse delete query to delete data from a database table.